 Knowing exactly what to include in your residency CV for your ERAS or CaRMS application can be challenging, and if your CV isn't put together correctly and doesn't demonstrate what makes you unique as a candidate, residency directors won't be convinced that you're a suitable match for their program.
-This blog will tell you exactly how to write a residency CV by exploring important sections to include, as well as an example, so you can ensure your residency CV and application will stand out among other candidates.
+I'll share exactly how to write a residency CV by exploring important sections to include, as well as sample residency resumes, so you can ensure your residency CV and application will stand out among other candidates.

 Article Contents

-Residency CV: Why They’re So Important Purpose of a Residency CV Residency CV: Format Residency CV: Choosing Entries to Include Residency CV: Sections to Include Residency CV Examples FAQs
+Residency CV: Why They’re So Important Residency CV: Format Residency CV: Sections to Include Optional Sections for Residency CV Residency CV: Do's and Don'ts Residency CV Examples FAQs

 Residency CV: Why They’re So Important